pkiyer/f5-101-lab-kubernetes/docs/class1/module2/lab2.rst

    :align: center
    :scale: 50%

-How does traffic is forwarded in Kubernetes from the <node IP>:32402 to the <container IP>:80 ?
+How is traffic forwarded in Kubernetes from the <node IP>:32402 to the <container IP>:80 ?
 This is done via iptables that is managed via the kube-proxy instances:

 On **any nodes** (master/nodes), run the following command: